jjhiggz/jjhiggz/README.md

 ## I'm a Full Stack Developer with a background in Chemical Engineering!
-- 🔭 I’m currently working on a date ideas app in Flutter!
+- 🔭 I’m currently working on a date ideas app in React Native, it's called Dative and I can't wait to show it to y'all!
-- 🌱 I’m currently learning Vue, Python, Flutter, and algorithms.
+- 🌱 I’m currently learning NestJs, React Native, Docker, TypeORM, and anything else important that comes my way.
-- 👯 I’m looking to collaborate with other developers to diversify my portfolio.
+- 👯 I'm passionate about tech education.
+I love bringing positivity into people lives through coding!
-- 🥅 2020 Goals: Get Developer Job, Deploy App to Apple Store, Lose 30 lbs
+- 🥅 2021 Goals: Gain elegance in programming technique and project design, cybersecurity knowledge, algorithms.
 - ⚡ Fun fact: I love producing music, making music videos.

 ### Connect with me: